yaser-rahmati-official/Thesis/M.Eng/FER System Based on FCPs.md

 **8.3.
 Suggested Filtering Steps:**

-* **Review Facial Landmarks:**
+* Review Facial Landmarks:

-First, check the Landmarks folder and select images with available landmark data.
+_First, check the Landmarks folder and select images with available landmark data._

-* **Match Emotion and FACS Data:**
+* Match Emotion and FACS Data:

-Ensure that the selected images also have corresponding data in the Emotion and FACS folders.
+_Ensure that the selected images also have corresponding data in the Emotion and FACS folders._

-* **Remove Incomplete Data:**
+* Remove Incomplete Data:

-Exclude all images without landmark or emotional state information from the final dataset.
+_Exclude all images without landmark or emotional state information from the final dataset._

-* **Create a New Dataset:**
+* Create a New Dataset:

-After completing these steps, compile a new, integrated dataset that includes images, landmark data, and emotional state annotations.
+_After completing these steps, compile a new, integrated dataset that includes images, landmark data, and emotional state annotations._

 **8.4.
+Algorithm Breakdown:**

-Check Image**
+**Check Image**
   * If the data is related to images:
     - Use Algorithm 1 ([main1.m](https://github.com/yaser-rahmati-official/Thesis/blob/main/M.Eng/Matlab%20Source%20Code/main1.m))
        * Load extended-cohn-kanade-images